glycerine/gosimnet/README.md

 human readable addressing, and no network specific address convention to emulate.
-This does mean that servers currently "listen" on the moral equivalent of only a single IP port at a time.
-It would not be too difficult to add ports, but I have not needed them yet.
+This does mean that servers currently "listen" on the moral equivalent of only a single IP port.
+It would not be too difficult
+to add ports, but the extra complexity must justify itself first.
+I have not needed them yet.

 ---
 Author: Jason E. Aten, Ph.D.